Motherboard - The motherboard is the main circuit board of a microcomputer. It is also known as the mainboard or system board.

 - The Arithmetic Logic Unit (ALU)

-- #* does all of the mathematics in a computer
+- #* does all of the mathematics in a computer - does all of the logic comparisons of values

 - some common logic comparison symbols

-- #** = equal to
+- #** = equal to - < less than

 - > greater than